openedx/openedx-webhooks/docs/install.rst

 This project uses `Celery`_ for managing asynchronous tasks.
 Celery needs a "`message broker`_" and a "`result backend`_" to run.
 Celery recommends using `RabbitMQ`_ as a message broker, but we had problems with a few RabbitMQ providers on Heroku.
-Instead, we switched to `IronMQ`_, which seems to work better.
+Instead, we switched to `Redis`_, which seems to work better.
 We can always switch back to RabbitMQ in the future, or switch to a different message broker if necessary.
 Celery recommends using `Redis`_ as a result backend, which is why we're using the Heroku Redis add-on.